Keanu Reeves wasn't sad.

 All this time Reeves has probably been more intent on protecting Grant's privacy than anything else, but now that his relationship status is officially out there, the man whose mantra, or lack thereof, remains "whatever, man," isn't too cagey to acknowledge his domestic situation.

-"It's been really wonderful to be with Alexandra," he shared with Parade during the summer or 2020 on his virtual joint press tour for Bill and Ted.
+"It's been really wonderful to be with Alexandra," he shared with Parade during the summer or 2020 on his virtual joint press tour for the years-in-the-developing Bill and Ted Face the Music.
 "We enjoy each other's company, you know, whatever that may be.
 Once the beaches opened up, we went for a motorcycle ride, and we have a couple of projects.
 We have a book company together, X Artists' Books, and she's doing her art."

 "I've got some creative things going on: working on a comic book, trying to do a documentary, working on a television series and then working on a script for [the next] John Wick, another Matrix film that's in a holding pattern," he said.
 "I don't have kids or anything like that, so I get to be less responsible!
 The day is kind of like, 'What, creatively, can I do?'"